ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 a pre-signed upload URL.
 If the request includes a valid access token, the UCS returns an HTTP response with the pre-signed upload URL if the token is valid.

-### File Upload Termination
+### File Upload Termination (Upload Completion)
-The user makes a request to `PATCH /uploads`, indicating they wish to terminate an ongoing multipart upload for one of their files.
-If a valid encrypted access token is supplied with the request, the UCS attempts to cancel the multipart upload via the S3 client, if said upload exists.
-Afterward, it ensures that the corresponding `FileUpload` object's `state` is still set to `INIT`.
-The `FileUpload` object persists, however, and the user may subsequently try uploading the file again.
-Upload termination does not trigger any change to the parent `UploadContext`.
-The UCS returns an HTTP response confirming that the termination request was successful.
+The user initiates a file upload using the `ghga-connector`.
+When the upload is complete, the connector automatically makes a request to `PATCH /uploads`.
+This call instructs the UCS to communicate with the S3 instance and terminate (complete) the multipart upload.
+The UCS will update the `FileUpload` instance to `COMPLETED` and publish a Kafka event reflecting the new state.
+Finally, the UCS will return an HTTP response indicating the operation was successful and that the file is completely uploaded.

 ### File Upload Deletion
 The user makes a request to the `DELETE /uploads` endpoint, indicating they wish to